-Associate of Applied Business Degree
+Associate of Applied Business Degree - Full-time (2-year) Pathway

 Nature of the Profession: Managerial personnel oversee, direct and plan the work of others as well as determine business policy.
 Entry-level positions are either supervisory or trainee in nature.
 Supervisors are the largest group and they direct workers' activities in such areas as sales, production, accounting, and purchasing.
+After completion of REST 1171, REST 1173, & REST 2275, students can sit for the Ohio Real Estate Salesperson Licensure Exam.